 This is a huge category that now includes road running and trail running shoes as well as minimalist, maximalist (Hoka One) and zero drop shoes (Altra).
 No research has validated one type of shoe over another as better for preventing injuries.
 What the research seems to show is that shoe selection is very individual.
 You should wear what feels most comfortable to you.
 That being said, some studies have indicated that zero drop shoes may be easier on your knees but worse for your achilles tendon.

 Trail running shoes for 2017, rated by Runners’ World magazine are here.

-Some of the trail shoes reviewed by Runners World:
+Some of the trail running shoes reviewed by Runners World:

 Saucony Peregerine 7 with aggressive tread for trails, a protective rock plate, Hoka One One Challenger ATR 3 with mid sole and forefoot cushioning, soft soled New Balance Fresh Foam Hierro v2, rugged, less cushioned Inov-8 roclite 290, the flexible Merrell Agility Peak Flex, adaptable and rugged Brooks Caldera, lightweight Scarpa Spin and conforming and grippy Mizuno Wave Daichi 2, and Topo Athletic Terraventure Altra Superior 2.0 was one of last year’s winners.